-- 7. On 29 August 2016, "SC Bastia" and the Creditor concluded a loan agreement (the "Loan Agreement") for the loan of the player A. (the "Player"). - 8.
-For commercial purposes, it was assumed that "SC Bastia" was the legal entity "Société Anonyme Sportive Professionnelle Sporting Club Bastia" (the "SASP"). - 9.
-Under the Loan Agreement, "SC Bastia" agreed to pay to the Creditor the amount of EUR 350,000 in ten monthly instalments (the "Loan Fee"), being the first instalment due on 5 September 2016 and the last instalment due on 5 June 2017. - 10.
-The SASP was the commercial company named "Sporting Club Bastia" that used to manage the first football team of the Association.
+- On 28 July 2016, "SC Bastia" and the Creditor concluded a transfer agreement (the "Transfer 7.
+Agreement") for the transfer of the player C. (the "Player"). - In the Transfer Agreement, the Creditor's counterparty is identified as "SC Bastia, a 8. professional football club playing in FRANCE whose registered office is at Stade Armand Cesari - 20600 Furiani - France (...)"
+(Emphasis added by the Panel). - For commercial purposes, it was assumed that "SC Bastia" was the legal entity "Société 9.
+Anonyme Sportive Professionnelle - Sporting Club Bastia" (the "SASP"). - 10.
+Under the Transfer Agreement, "SC Bastia" agreed to pay to the Creditor the amount of EUR 300,000 as a transfer fee (the "Transfer Fee"). - The SASP was the commercial company named "Sporting Club Bastia" that used to manage 11. the first football team of the Association.
 The creation of this legal entity was due to the French legislation regarding the administration of the first team when their activities met certain thresholds.
-Article L122-1 of the French Code du Sport requires the first football team to be managed by a commercial legal entity linked to the Association through a management contract (the "Management Contract") which defines the role of each contractual party. - 11.
-The SASP failed to comply with the Loan Agreement.
+Article L122-1 of the French Code du Sport requires the first football team to be managed by a commercial legal entity linked to the Association through a management contract (the "Management Contract") which defines the role of each contractual party. - The SASP has never paid the Transfer Fee and for this reason breached the Transfer 12.
+Agreement.

-(B) The Creditor's claim before the FIFA PSC
+The Creditor's claim before the FIFA PSC (B)